LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/post-conversation-survey-bots.md

 <img class="fancyimage" style="width:600px" src="img/ConvoBuilder/surveyBot_open.png">

+All survey questions:
+* Have a limit of 256 characters for the survey question.

 FCR, CSAT and NPS questions:
 * These are predefined in the sense that you can't edit their structure, i.e., add or remove answer choices.
 However, you can change the question and answer text.
 * In a survey bot, you can include only one of each of these.